StoneCypher/Docker_image_security_checklist/README.md

 # docker_image_security_checklist
 Let's centralize what needs to be done for any arbitrary docker image's security

+This list regards the docker image itself.
+You probably also need to check other security checklists, such as the [Service security checklist](https://github.com/StoneCypher/Service_security_checklist/blob/master/README.md).

 This list can then just be copy-pasta-ed into a given readme to validate the work later

 ## Checklist